-Object: Moai Hava ('Dirty statue' or 'to be lost')
+Object: Moai Hava ('Dirty, repudiated, rejected, or lost')

 Object: Moai (ancestor figure)

-Ancestor figure or moai, called Moai Hava made of basalt, showing arms, torso and head.
+Ancestor figure or moai, referred to as Moai Hava, made of volcanic tuff, showing arms, torso and head.
 At the bottom of the statue's torso are carved hands and a loin cloth (hami).